jwc20/pyttt/docs/notes.md

 the issue is that using a strings for coordinates (e.g. `"0,0"`) requires constant parsing and string operations, which can cause performance overhead.

-however, since we can use `self.grid`, we can avoid the need to parse the coordinates.
+however, since we can use `self.grid`, we can avoid the need to parse the coordinates. also, we want to store the coordinate strings as keys in the `self.grid`

 ## score board